Soul Surfer (film): Plot

 Bethany eventually re-enters the competition and angrily rejects a five-minute head start offered by the judges.
 She does not perform well because she cannot stay on the board long enough to go out and catch a competitive wave so Malina wins.
 Disappointed at this loss, she decides to not go surfing again and her friendship with Alana is strained, causing an argument.

 Bethany decides to surprise Sarah by joining the youth group on another mission trip to help the people of Phuket, Thailand who were devastated by the 2004 Indian Ocean tsunami.
 She joins her youth group to help the Thai children get over their fear of the ocean.
-They are understandably afraid of the water, including a little boy.
+They are understandably afraid of the water, including a young boy.
 She decides to go into it with a surfboard, hoping this will coax him into it.
 It works, and the realization that she can use her gift to inspire people motivates her to take up surfing again.

 Tom, believing that Bethany possesses a great surfer's instinct for sensing when the best waves will form, rigs a handle on her surfboard which she can use to prevent falling off while paddling out to the waves.
 It is not prohibited by the competition's rules because the judges only score what you do when you catch a wave.
 Bethany trains for the competition while rekindling her friendship with Alana and enters the national championship.
 During the competition she performs respectably, though she is still chasing third place.
 Suddenly, with only minutes left on the clock, the waves die down and all the surfers can only loiter, waiting for the waves to start back up.
 Tom's belief in his daughter's instinct is proven when she is the only one to sense a big wave forming, and she alone paddles out.
 When it forms, the others cannot get out in time, and she catches it just as the horn sounds.
 If it is in time, she will win, but the judges rule that the time has expired.
 Malina is the winner, but she has finally gotten over her differences with Bethany, inviting her up on the platform to share her victory.
 Bethany thanks Malina for never taking it easy on her and saying she's a tough competitor.
 Malina responds that nobody is as tough as Bethany.

 Subsequently, Bethany lets the reporters interview her.
 One asks her what she would do if given the chance to undo the loss of her arm.
 She says that she would still lose it because she can embrace more people now than she ever could with both.
 The film then ends with real video of Bethany surfing after the attack.
 Also, there are videos of interviews and special appearances that she has made.